Sabi Sands is often lauded as the most prestigious private reserve in South Africa, perhaps due to the reserve’s longstanding conservation efforts.

-The original reserve was proclaimed back in 1898 and by 1949 the landowners had merged their properties (mostly ex-agricultural land) into what is now the Sabi Sands Game Reserve.
+The original reserve was proclaimed in 1898, and by 1949 the landowners had merged their properties (mostly ex-agricultural land) into what is now the Sabi Sands Game Reserve.

 Thanks to the re-purposing of boreholes previously used for the farms into waterholes for wildlife, Sabi Sands can offer a year-round water source not affected by seasonal changes.
 This means you’re never far away from spotting the Big Five and the hundreds of other species that make up the greater Kruger population at any time of the year.

 - Daily game drives in open 4×4’s and walking safaris by expert guides are included in your stay.

 - Sabi Sands, like the rest of the Kruger, lies within a malaria region.
-Consult your doctor before you travel as it is advised to take a course of prophylaxis.
+Consult your doctor before you travel, as it is advised to take a course of prophylaxis.